DaVikingMan/FalconXOS/README.md

 This link has been removed for now and will be added when TerminalXOS will be completely released.
 <br>
-<a href="https://github.com/DaVikingMan/TerminalXOS/blob/Alpha/BranchManagement.md">About the Branches in this repository</a>
+<a href="https://github.com/DaVikingMan/FalconXOS/blob/Alpha/BranchManagement.md">About the Branches in this repository</a>

 # Other Topics

-<a href="https://github.com/DaVikingMan/TerminalXOS/blob/Alpha/Updates.md">About the Developement of Operating Shell</a>
+<a href="https://github.com/DaVikingMan/FalconXOS/blob/Alpha/Updates.md">About the Developement of Operating Shell</a>
 <br>
 The link and the documentation about the app has been removed for now and will be added when TerminalXOS will be fully released

 # Other Docs

-<a href="https://github.com/DaVikingMan/TerminalXOS/blob/Alpha/CONTRIBUTING.md">For Contributing</a>
+<a href="https://github.com/DaVikingMan/FalconXOS/blob/Alpha/CONTRIBUTING.md">For Contributing</a>
 <br>
 <br>
 Note : You may have noticed that some Documentations and parts of different .md files have been changed.<br>
 Well, I wanted to change some of the Documentation and fix some grammatical errors.<br>
-The documentation and deleted parts will be re-added when TerminalXOS will be completely released.<br>
+The documentation and deleted parts will be re-added when FalconXOS will be completely released.<br>
 This deletion was to ensure the smooth functioning of the app and to provide comprehensive Documentation which everyone can understand, when TerminalXOS is released completely.
 Sorry for the inconvenience.